- Home

 Product Insights

-The mozzarella cheese dominated the market and accounted for a revenue share of 33.6% in 2024, due to its universal culinary relevance and superior meltability.
+Based on product, the mozzarella segment led the market with the largest revenue share of 33.6% in 2025, due to its universal culinary relevance and superior meltability.
 Consumers consistently choose mozzarella for pizzas, lasagnas, and everyday cooking, making it a staple in both B2C and foodservice channels.
 Brands have invested heavily in enhancing stretch, browning, and dairy-like texture using advanced starch blends and fermentation processes, enabling mozzarella to outperform other varieties.
 Its clean, neutral flavor profile also appeals to first-time buyers exploring plant-based cheese.
 With rising demand for vegan pizzas and convenience foods globally, mozzarella remains the category’s anchor, driving repeat purchases and high retail turnover.

-The ricotta cheese segment is anticipated to register the fastest CAGR of 13.4% during the forecast period, 2025 to 2033.
+Ricotta segment is expected to grow at a highest CAGR of 13.3% from 2026 to 2033.
 This growth is fueled by growing interest in specialty and gourmet plant-based products.
 Ricotta’s smooth, creamy texture makes it ideal for both sweet and savory applications, expanding its relevance across bakery, pasta, and dessert categories.
 Consumers are increasingly seeking dairy-free alternatives for traditional dishes like ravioli, cannoli, and stuffed shells, pushing foodservice operators to adopt vegan ricotta.
 Manufacturers are innovating with almond, cashew, and oat bases to replicate authentic creaminess while maintaining clean-label attributes.
 As culinary experimentation rises globally, vegan ricotta is poised to transition from a niche to a mainstream product faster than other segments.

 Source Insights